Local-Connectivity-Lab/netbot/README.md

 tickets [user]     - tickets assigned to a specific [user] tickets [query]    - tickets that match the term [query]

-ticket new [title] - create a new ticket with the title [title]

 ticket # show      - (default) show ticket info for ticket # ticket # details   - show ticket # with all notes (in a decent format)

-ticket # assign    - Assign ticket n to the specified user ticket # unassign  - Mark ticket n new and unassigned. ticket # progress  - Assign the ticket to yourself and set it yourself. ticket # resolve   - Mark the ticket resolved. ticket # note      - Add a note to the specific ticket. same as commenting in the ticket thread (if there is a ticket-thread, works without) ticket # thread    - Creates new synced thread for ticket in the current text channel, or errors
+ticket # assign    - Assign ticket n to the specified user - not yet implemented ticket # unassign  - Mark ticket n new and unassigned. ticket # progress  - Assign the ticket to yourself and set it yourself. ticket # resolve   - Mark the ticket resolved. ticket # note      - Add a note to the specific ticket. same as commenting in the ticket thread (if there is a ticket-thread, works without) - not yet implemented

+thread #           - Create new synced thread for ticket in the current text channel, or error.

+new [title]        - Create a new ticket with the title [title]

 ```

 ## CLI